thoh-testarossa/pc-exp/README.md

 ## Config

+Maybe you should check the compiler in the CMakeLists.txt and the script placed in src/ which I will mention behind to make sure these config files can works well.

 ## Installation (For Unix-Like OS)

+### For OpenMP programs

 1. Clone this project to your local machine and move to the root directory of this project